10 Creative Brainstorming Techniques to Supercharge Your Ideas in 2026

 Zemith Pro-Tip: The Six Thinking Hats method pairs perfectly with Zemith's Smart Notepad.
 Create six distinct sections, one for each hat.
 During the White Hat phase, use Zemith's Deep Research to pull in objective data instantly.
 Once done, use the Document Assistant to synthesize the notes from all six hats into a balanced, actionable strategic plan.
 It's like having a strategic consultant built right in.

 Companies like Microsoft and IBM use this technique to make better strategic decisions and foster innovation.
 The Black Hat, in particular, is a fantastic tool to improve your team's analytical abilities.
-If you're interested in structured thinking, you can learn more about how to improve critical thinking skills and make your team's decision-making process bulletproof.
+If you're interested in structured thinking, you can and make your team's decision-making process bulletproof.

 4. SCAMPER Technique